IF YOU SUSPECT FRAUD

 Frequently Asked Questions

-• If you are suspicious, don’t reply, open attachments, click on links, or enter any information.
+• If you are suspicious, do not reply, open attachments, click on links, or enter any information.

 • If you provided any information about your Frost Connect account, contact a Frost treasury management representative Monday - Friday from 7:00 am to 6:00 pm at (888) 481-0336.